 Help Reduce Their Stress

-Reducing stress can dramatically improve a dog’s overall quality of life in addition to helping them gain weight.
+Reducing stress can dramatically improve a dog's overall quality of life in addition to helping them gain weight.
 Many dogs are prone to separation anxiety, stranger anxiety, and anxiety about other dogs.
-It’s important to your best to make life as comfortable and easy for your pup as possible.
+It's important to do your best to make life as comfortable and easy for your pup as possible.

 However, it isn't always simple to eliminate your dog's stressors.
 Many people have to go to work every day, and you can't stop other dogs from walking by your house.
 If you and your dog are in need of some help reducing their stress, we highly recommend trying our CBD products for dogs.

 CBD is a non-intoxicating plant compound with many therapeutic properties.
 To combat dog stress, we created our CBD Dog Treats + Stress & Anxiety Relief.
 They're packed with peanut butter and green apples to entice dogs' palates, then the CBD and other ingredients work to relieve dogs' stress.

 CBD is naturally soothing and, through interacting with a dog's endocannabinoid system (ECS), promotes mental calmness and peace.
 Many of our customers give one of these treats to their dogs in the morning before leaving for work or before taking the dog on a trip to help them remain relaxed.